Contact Dr Peter Fahmy

-Please contact us during business hours by phone or after hours online.
-To contact us online please complete the contact form below with your request.
+Please contact A/Prof Peter Fahmy’s rooms during business hours by phone or after hours by using our online form below.

 Send a message

-If you have a referral and would like to make an appointment online, please call the rooms or fill out the form below and we will call you.
+If you have a referral and would like to make an appointment online please call the rooms or fill out the form here and we will call you.

-Please remember to bring your cardiology referral letter with you on the first day you see Dr Fahmy.
+Please remember to bring your cardiology referral letter with you on the first day you see A/Prof Fahmy.

 Bella Vista Rooms